Daggerpov/translang/README.md

 This website is not currently deployed (as of January 11th), because I'm switching the following technologies:

-- Web Deployment: Heroku -> Vercel
+- Web Deployment: Heroku -> Vercel (to be done in mid-January)
-- Database: MongoDB -> PostgreSQL
+- Database: MongoDB -> PostgreSQL (to be done in late-February)
-- Authentication: Firebase -> Nextauth.js
+- Authentication: Firebase -> Nextauth.js (to be done in early-February)

 Expect this all to be done by late February (reading week).